Skip to content

 Start worker container in the interactive mode:

-$ docker-compose exec worker bash
+docker compose exec worker bash

-First, look at the container’s directory structure:
+Within the container, look at the directory structure:

-$ ls -l
+ls -l

 drwxr-xr-x 3 dataman dataman 4096 Jan 27 10:18 certs